Posts from the ‘Pinhole photography’ category

 Pinhole photography and camera-less photography workshop

 Learn how to create photographic images without the need for a camera.
 In this practical workshop, attendees will learn how to create photographic images without the need for a camera.
 They will also learn about the camera obscura before making their own pinhole cameras and using them to take a range of different pictures.
+This workshop can also include preparation and simple contact printing using the cyanotype process.
 At the end of the session, they will be able to take their cameras home to take extreme pinhole exposures over several months in length.

 Pinhole image Cheney Court